bheema-284/masai_lms/README.md

 ## 1. About the Website:

-This is masi lms student dashboard , once you signu/signin then you can abe to acces all the features like (Lectures, Assignments, Tickets, Admin, Notifications, Discussions, Electives)
+This is "MASAI LMS" student dashboard , once you signu/signin then you can abe to acces all the features like (Lectures, Assignments, Tickets, Admin, Notifications, Discussions, Electives)

 ## 2. Teck stack used :